Skip to main content

 The LASER Institute is a year-long program consisting of two core components:

-1. Summer Workshop: The Friday Institute will host an intensive 5-day program consisting of learning labs, research planning sessions, and guest speakers.
+1. Summer Workshop: An intensive 5-day program consisting of learning labs, guest speakers, planning sessions, and community-building activities.

 2. Online Community: An online community of practice for ongoing networking and support throughout the year.

-Program activities are designed to prepare researchers with the knowledge, skills and resources necessary for more advanced study of LA and for collaborating with researchers and practitioners from different backgrounds, especially those from advanced data analytics.
+Program activities and LASER Institute curriculum materials are designed to prepare scholars with the knowledge, skills and resources necessary to apply collaborative, data-intensive research methods to understand and improve student learning and the contexts in which learning occurs.
 By the end of the program, participants will be able to:

-• Describe STEM education questions/issues addressed by LA and associated analytical approaches/applications;
+• Describe STEM education research questions and issues that can be addressed by LA and associated analytical approaches/applications;

-• Identify relevant and appropriate STEM educational data sources for computational analyses;
+• Identify relevant and appropriate STEM educational data sources appropriate for computational analyses;

-• Apply computational techniques (e.g. machine learning and text mining) using R and RStudio to prepare, explore and model STEM education data;
+• Apply computational techniques (e.g. machine learning and text mining) using R or Python to prepare, explore and model STEM education data;

 • Evaluate both the technical feasibility and ethical issues in using analytics to support STEM teaching and learning, and school and district-level decision-making; and